 Later, I found myself on the fifth floor in the midst of artwork that looked like it should have been in the Louvre, yet the subjects of the painting were urban black men.
 This was profound.
 There was a re-creation of black men into famous European works of art to acknowledge the blatant disregard and bigotry towards black and brown men in art and in the grand scheme of the world.
 This exhibit couldn’t have come at a better time.
 Our black men need to be empowered.
 They need to know that they are worthy.
 They too can be subjects of famous westernized artwork; they should not be erased from history.

 Kehinde did not leave the women out.
-I preceded to the last room of the exhibit hall and was met by a grand onyx colored sculpture of black women, almost representative of medusa with their natural braided hair intertwined and connecting them.
-These women had Afrocentric features, voluptuous lips, broad noses, and were as striking as can be; the center of attention.
+I preceded to the last room of the exhibit hall and was met by a grand onyx-colored sculpture of black women, almost representative of medusa with their natural braided hair intertwined and connecting them.
+These women had Afrocentric features, voluptuous lips, broad noses, and were as striking as can be…the center of attention.
 Surrounding them were portraits of other women, some dressed elegantly, some dressed casually, some from the West Indies, some from the U.S, some rich and some poor.
-The backgrounds of these pieces were floral (as with the men were as well).
+The backgrounds of these pieces were floral (as with the men in his art).
 They represented strength, as they held their head up high, like beautiful black queens.
 It seemed like they were reclaiming their beauty and their roles in society as powerhouses.

 Basquiat: The Unknown Notebooks April 3rd –August 23, 2015